ArnaudGadbin2/vaadin-dashboard/README.md

 The widgets use APIs and update according to the timer set at the start.

 ## Technologies
-Project is created uses Vaadin, wich is java framework.
+Project uses Vaadin, wich is java a framework.

 ## Setup
 Make sure The 8080 port is available.